traveltowith

 Tip: Skip if kids tire easily; entry is 200 THB per adult.

-How to Maximize Your Visit to Wat Suthat Thep Wararam Ratchaworamahawihan
+How to Make the Most of Your Visit to Wat Suthat Thep Wararam Ratchaworamahawihan

 1. Arrive at opening: Beat crowds and heat by entering at 8:30 AM.